Laura M. Robinson

-Laura McKinlay Robinson (born 1957/1958) is a Canadian actress, author, game designer, singer, speaker, and television producer.
-She co-invented multiple board games, beginning with Balderdash (1984), which has sold millions of copies internationally, and was the basis for a television game show (2004-2005).
+Laura McKinlay Robinson (born 1957/1958) is a Canadian actress, author, game designer, and television producer.
+She co-invented multiple board games, beginning with Balderdash (1984), which has sold millions of copies internationally and was the basis for a television game show (2004-2005).

-As an actress, she had a major recurring role on the television series Night Heat (1985-1988), and starred in the television series Veronica Clare (1991), among lesser roles on stage, movies, and television.
-She co-produced the television game show Celebrity Name Game (2014-2017), which was nominated for a Daytime Emmy Award for Outstanding Game Show.
+As an actress, she had a major recurring role on the television series Night Heat (1985-1988), played the villainess in The Spirit (1987), and starred in the television series Veronica Clare (1991), among other roles on stage, movies, and television.
+She co-produced the television game show Celebrity Name Game (2014–2017), which was nominated for a Daytime Emmy Award for Outstanding Game Show.
 It was based on Identity Crisis, another board game she co-invented.
 As a writer, she co-wrote or contributed stories to the Chicken Soup for the Soul series books Count Your Blessings (2009), O Canada (2011), Hooked on Hockey (2012), and Miraculous Messages from Heaven (2013).